chraibi/chraibi.github.io/_posts/2016-11-17-markdownTopdf.md

   kramdown _posts/file.md --no-auto-ids --output latex > file.tex
   ```

-- Cleanup `file.tex` by removing  the YAML headers
+- Cleanup `file.tex` by removing  the YAML headers:

   ```python
   for line in lines:
   # look for first appearance of "---"